helm/community/hips/hip-00xx-sequencing.md

 ## Motivation

+The driving motivator here is to allow application developers to control what order resources are bundled and sent to the K8s API server, referred to as resource sequencing for the rest of this HIP.

 Today, to accomplish resource sequencing you have two options.
 The first is leveraging helm hooks, the second is building required sequencing into the application (via startup code or init containers).
 The existing hooks and weights can be tedious to build and maintain for Application developers, and built-in app sequencing can unecessarily increase complexity of a Helm application that needs to be maintained by Application Developers.
 Helm as a package manager should be capable of enabling developers to properly sequence how their applications are deployed, and by providing such a mechanism to developers, this will significantly improve the Application developer's experience.

 Additionally, Helm currently doesn't provide a way to sequence when chart dependencies are deployed, and this featureset would ideally address this.

 ## Rationale

-### Proposal 1: Named Dependencies
 This design was chosen due to simplicity and clarity of how it works for both the Helm developer and Application Operator

-### Proposal 2: Weighted Resouces (without hooks)
-This design was proposed as an alternative that functions very similarly to hooks today, to provide the same sequencing functionality outside of the scope of hooks.

 ## Specification

-### Proposal 1: Named Dependencies
 At a high level, allow Chart Developers to assign named dependency annotations to both their Helm templated resources and Helm chart dependencies that Helm then uses to generate a deployment sequence at installation time.
 Three new annotations would be added to enable this described next.

 - `helm.sh/layer`: Declare a layer that a given resource belongs to.
 Any numebr of resources can belong to a layer.
 A resource can only belong to one layer.
 - `helm.sh/depends-on/layers`: Declare layers that must exist and in a ready state before this resource can be deployed.
 Order of the layers has no significance
 - `helm.sh/depends-on/charts`: Declare chart dependencies that must exist and in a ready state before the parent chart can be deployed.
 For the dependency or subchart chart to be declared ready, all of its resources, with their sequencing order taken into consideration, would need to be deployed and declared ready.
 Order of the charts has no significance.

-A layer would not be considered "ready" and the next layer deployed until all resources in that layer are considered "ready".
+The installation process would group resources in the same layer and send them to the K8s API Server in one bundle, and once all resources are "ready", the next layer would be installed.
+A layer would not be considered "ready" and the next layer installed until all resources in that layer are considered "ready".
 Readiness is described in a later section.
+A similar process would apply for upgrades.
+Uninstalls would function on the same layer order, but backwards, where a layer is not uninstalled until all layers that depend on it are first uninstalled.

 #### Example:
 ```yaml